 Well, that’s okay.
 That is like, wow, that’s like 50 pages a year.
-That’s, one page a day, though.
+That’s one page a day, though.
 If you think about it, that’s one page a week.

 Yeah, it took me a long time to do.
 It took me a long time because I would go with this.
-And I didn’t know how to use a computer good.
+And I didn’t know how to use a computer well.
 But I have a pretty funny story.

 Yeah, that’s one page a week.
-And at the end of that you had 100 pages.
+And at the end of that, you had 100 pages.
 And it just goes to show you if you start and you just keep being consistent, you get to the end, and you look back and you go, wow, I’ve done this.
 It’s taken two years, but I actually physically have done it and there’s a book and now people can buy it.
 Where can they buy it from?

 But it’s an easy read.
 It’s called Compassionate Snob: Washing off the Fake by Sheri McIntyre.
-Is it Sheri or Sheri.
+Is it Sheri or Sheri?

 I love it.
-At Amazon people can buy it from $9.28 this is not a promotional video, but I feel like I need to tell somebody on Kindle It’s only $9.28.
+At Amazon people can buy it for $9.28 this is not a promotional video, but I feel like I need to tell somebody on Kindle It’s only $9.28.
 Anyone can buy that hardcover is $19.99.
 And paperback is $12.34.
 Now, if somebody wanted a signed copy, can they get one?

 That’s a very quick way to sign books without having to worry about getting tired.

-Yeah I just stamp it, stamp it.
+Yeah, I just stamp it, stamp it.

 Washing off the fake

 But yeah, fantastic.
-You know, it’s really good I love your cover, I love the way that you’ve created this idea about washing off the fake because a lot of stroke survivors really need to do that they really need to wash off the fake it makes it very difficult to continue life being the way that some of us walk.
+You know, it’s really good I love your cover, I love the way that you’ve created this idea about washing off the fake because a lot of stroke survivors need to do that they need to wash off the fake it makes it very difficult to continue life being the way that some of us walk.
 And I know that if I had continued to be the kind of person I was before, this whole experience would have been a waste there wouldn’t have been anything for me to grow from and learn from.